-Pet FBI does not collect or sell any information you share in your report on the lost and found pet database, nor do we collect cookies.
+Pet FBI does not sell any information you share in your report on the lost and found pet database.

 We have deliberately chosen to establish this web site on a basis of trust.
 No intermediary exists between you and the person who may have found your pet, or the person who is looking for the pet you have found.
 In the matter of lost pets, time – even just minutes – can make or break a successful recovery.